section-engineering-education/engineering-education/content/articles/creating-a-hand-gesture-volume-controller-using-python-and-pycharm/index.md

 Click on the create button on the window that appears next.

-We now need to install the libraries we will need to use in our project.
+We need to install the libraries we will use in our project.

 `numpy` will help us work with arrays.
 To install it, open the terminal and run the following command: